The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 Reginald (Reynold) Bray (age early 40’s)

-A trusted member of the household of Margaret Beaufort and Thomas Stanley who travelled extensively, managing their estates and acting as a messenger to Henry Tudor.
-He acted as go-between for Margaret and Bishop Morton with Buckingham.
+A trusted member of the household of Margaret Beaufort and Thomas Stanley who travelled extensively, managing their estates and acting as a messenger to Henry Tudor in Brittany.
+He acted as go-between for Margaret and Bishop Morton who was with Buckingham in Brecon.
 In the aftermath of this rebellion he was charged with treason but pardoned by Richard III only to repeat his role for the 1485 invasion by Henry Tudor.
 Henry VII rewarded him with well-paid crown appointments and a knighthood.

 Sir Thomas Stanley (aged about 47)